 - 1. Light Microscopy-All Materials. - 2.
 Electron Microscopy-All Materials. - 3.
 Student Entries-All Materials.
 (Undergraduate Students Only1) - 4.
 Artistic Microscopy (Color)-This class is based on the use of color microscopy. - 5.
 Artistic Microscopy (Black & White)-This class is based on the use of black & white microscopy. - 6.
-Video-Topic of choice.
-(Undergraduate Students Only)
+Video-Topic of choice involving defined problem.
+(Undergraduate Students Only1)